Everywhere you look, people seem to be seeking their soul mates. But there are a lot of things to consider when it comes to the term, “soul mates.”

 Here’s something to consider: Just because we walk through parts of our lives together, it doesn’t mean our souls are destined to be knit together for the rest of our lives.
-Being “soul mates” is more about MAKING our lives work together, than just thinking that destiny makes it work.
+Being mates that are knitted together in our souls is more about MAKING our lives work together, than it is just thinking that destiny makes it work.

 Want to learn more?
 Author Gary Thomas has a lot of interesting things to read on this subject.
 Please read this Boundless.org article:

 Here’s someone else’s take (from the Crosswalk.com article, “Do You Believe in Soul Mates?”) on this subject: